firebase/FirebaseUI-Android/README.md

 Et voila: a minimal, yet fully functional, chat app in about 30 lines of code.
 Not bad, right?

+## Deployment

+* log onto the build box
+* ensure that appcompat-v7 and recyclerview-v7 are in the local maven
+* checkout and update the master branch
+* `./release.sh` to build the client and update maven
+* close/release the repository from sonatype

 ## Contributor License Agreements

 We'd love to accept your sample apps and patches!
 Before we can take them, we